ahlamsun/notifyoncall/README.md

 ###### An Android app that pushes the phone number of an incoming call to web app ##########

+* To set the URL to which we want to submit the phone number, we need to set the return value of the setIncomingNumber method in src/com/quineloop/NotifyOnCall/NotifyOnCall.java

+* Build/Install/Test instructions:

 => Start the AVD:

 ```